AdobeDocs/adobeio-events/sdk/overview.md

 Use of the SDK can be broken down into two general audiences:

-* Producers: Using APIs primarily to perform CRUD operations on providers and event metadata, and to publish events.
+* Producers: Using APIs perform CRUD operations on providers and event metadata, and to publish events.
 * Consumers: Primarily interested in registering webhooks, getting the journaling observable, fetching events from journaling, and using the API to verify signatures and improve security around listeners.

 ## Next Steps